+I generally do not hold specific office hours.
 I encourage you to email or phone me using the number on the first page and arrange an appointment at any time.
 I am in my office on most days.
 But, in general, I will be in my office from 3-5 on Thursday after this class, if you want to stop by.